tpayne/CloudRun/samples/SimpleSpringApp/README.md

 Build Instructions on Local Machine
 -----------------------------------
-To run this sample do the following.
+To run this sample on your local machine do the following.

 First, find out your current GCP project...